mauriciosoares/core.js/README.md

 Returns all states.
 Resolved value is the same shape as what `core.restoreAllStates` expects.
 Has no effect for modules that do not define a `getState` function.

+## Fast load with restoreAllState + eventPlayer

+Ideally neither restoreAllState nor eventPlayer are used to load a given state.
+EventPlayer alone would require to store all events from the beginning and replaying them 1  by one which can take huge overhead in both memory and time.
+And restoreAll state would lose precision, because not every state is saved.
+So the ideal is to periodically save state and capture the events from there on.

 ## Maintainers

 - Mauricio Soares - https://github.com/mauriciosoares